uicperformance/minvec/README.md

 The mutator thread performs transfers periodically, with a frequency that increases over the duration of a run.
 If any one transaction fails to finish before the next was meant to begin (i.e. the latency was greater than the period), the execution terminates.

 If the mutator period is shorter than the time it takes for the workers to finish their job, therefore, we must ensure that the writer gets a chance to perform its updates before the workers are done.

-The mutator thread calls the `transfer_lock_acquire()`, `transfer_lock_release()` functions before and after each transfer.
-These take two arguments: the indexes of the two elements that will be modified.
-In the template, these functions simply acquire and release a global lock.
+In the template, the mutator thread holds the global lock during each transfer, meaning it can't do anything while the readers scan the array.
 We need a different locking scheme.
 Here are some ideas:

 * have readers periodically release and reaquire the lock
 * split the array into several shards, and have a lock per shard
-* a lock per array item
+* a lock per array item, instead of a single lock for the whole array

 For longer critical sections, a readers-writer lock might work best.
 For a lock per individual item, you certainly want to use a spinlock.

-What's your best update frequency * scan rate * table size result?
+In all cases, make sure that the mutator maintains mutual exclusion over the two elements it is updating in any one transfer, so that the reader threads cannot read an inconsistent result.

+*Note:* There is no test case to verify the accuracy of the minimum you compute, so it's your responsibility to make sure the readers hold the appropriate locks to access whatever elements they end up accessing.

+The `mtbench` program outputs a score, which is the product of the maximum viable update frequency, the achieved scan rate, and the size of the table.
+What's your best score?